mosip/documentation/docs/operator-onboarding.md

 * The registration client can authenticate an operator in offline mode using the locally stored biometrics templates (face/finger/iris) and password hash.

 ### Temporarily lock the operator
 The registration client temporarily locks the operator’s account in case they provides an invalid password/fingerprint/iris/face for X times continuously to login(X is configurable).
-The temporarily account lock lasts for X minutes (X configurable).
+The temporary account lock lasts for X minutes (X is again configurable).

 ### Logout
 An Operator can logout of the registration client by: